-- · Preparing quarterly cash flow reports and reports as to activities: - Making announcements in accordance with the listing rules and continuous disclosure obligations; - Hosting all of the above on the Company's - Annually, and more regularly if required, holding a general meeting of shareholders and forwarding to them the annual report together with notice of meeting and proxy form; and - Voluntarily releasing other information which it believes is in the interest of shareholders.
+- Preparing half yearly and yearly financial reports; - Preparing quarterly cash flow reports and reports as to activities; - Making announcements in accordance with the listing rules and continuous disclosure obligations; - Hosting all of the above on the Company's website;

+- Annually, and more regularly if required, holding a general meeting of shareholders and forwarding to them the annual report together with notice of meeting and proxy form; and - Voluntarily releasing other information which it believes is in the interest of shareholders.

-The Company commits to dealing fairly. transparently and openly with both current and prospective shareholders using available channels and technologies to reach widely and communicate promptly.
+The Company commits to dealing fairly, transparently and openly with both current and prospective shareholders using available channels and technologies to reach widely and communicate promptly.